bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 16. Todo
 =======

 This guide is just a startup.
 Your suggestions are always welcomed.

 Some of this guide's needs might be:

-* Find a way to automatically create a cinder-volumes volume group after system reboot.
 * Define more Quantum configurations to cover all usecases possible see `here <http://docs.openstack.org/trunk/openstack-network/admin/content/use_cases.html>`_.